 What are the warning signs a spouse is spending, and what should I look out for?

 Divorce is a stressful event, and sometimes the parties involved can behave vindictively, particularly where their finances are concerned.

-While there can be instances where one or other party is not entirely truthful about their financial situation during the divorce process, and may even hide assets, another potential area of concern is where one party starts to recklessly spend – known as the ‘dissipation of marital assets’.
+While there can be instances where the other party is not entirely truthful about their financial situation during the divorce process, and may even hide assets, another potential area of concern is where one party starts to recklessly spend – known as the ‘dissipation of marital assets’.